Friday 3 March, 2017 to Sunday 16 April, 2017

 Studying Margaret’s paintings, reading her thoughts about art and life and having access to the actual objects that she painted from (her own things) made me realise what a masterful painter she was.
 It made me fall in love with painting again, for the pure joy of it.
 To spend time looking at, and painting from life, the objects I know so well from Margaret’s paintings, and to know that Margaret herself had spent time quietly rendering those same objects was again, a privilege.
 It unexpectedly redirected my focus for my residency, to something more intimate and more about personal objects, and of course, about the love of painting.”

-Guy Maestri is represented by Jan Murphy Gallery, Brisbane and Olsen Irwin Gallery, Sydney.
+Guy Maestri is represented by Jan Murphy Gallery, Brisbane.

 Guy Maestri in the Nancy Fairfax Artist in Residence Studio